ubccpsc/310/resources/readings/cookbooks/async.md

 TBD

-really really make sure they work! when a test that should pass passes, always intentionally make it fail (e.g., change input for the same output or change output) to make sure a failure can be detected.
+Really really make sure they work! when a test that should pass passes, always intentionally make it fail (e.g., change input for the same output or change output) to make sure a failure can be detected.

 <a name="testCallback"></a>
 ### Testing callbacks